Kéré Island, Bijagós, Guinea Bissau

 The Incredible African Life of Frenchman Laurent Durris

-Laurent Durris grew up in Abidjan, Côte d'Ivoire.
-Laurent did not achieve, at school, the success that his parents, teachers, expected of him.
-He found himself trapped with a boat.
-While still in Abidjan, he started fishing.
+Laurent Durris grew up in Abidjan, Ivory Coast.
+Laurent did not achieve the success at school that his parents and teachers expected of him.

 He perfected his fishing skills, to the point that, later on, he aspired to better boats and seas full of fish.

-Added to this was an inexplicable passion, visible in his childhood bedroom, decorated with countless images of islands of the world.
+Added to this was an inexplicable passion, visible in his childhood bedroom, decorated with countless images of islands around the world.

 Faced with the obligation to earn a living, Laurent chose to be in the military.
 He remained in the French military for eleven years, a period in which several conditions dictated that he live in France.